 Exposure over a period of time to toxic heavy metals can result in physical, muscular and neurological damages.
 The effect on the body when exposed long-term can resemble Parkinson’s disease, multiple sclerosis, muscular dystrophy and even allergic reactions.
 According to the International Occupational Safety and Health Information Center, long-term exposure to heavy metals can even cause cancer.

 Heavy metal poisoning is generally uncommon, but is rather serious when it does happen.
 It can reduce the quality of life for a person, and those who are suspected of being exposed should get a blood test for heavy metal toxicity.
 If unrecognized or misdiagnosed, heavy metal poisoning can result in serious health problems and mortality.
 People can be exposed to dangerous heavy metals through diet, medications, medical procedures (such as titanium, cobalt and chromium from hip or joint replacement surgery), in the home (such as lead paint used in older homes), from the environment or even from working around dangerous chemicals.
 A complete medical and environmental history should be taken into consideration if exposure is suspected.

-Additional Information On Heavy Metals
+Additional Information On Heavy Metals and Toxins

 Can Metal Hurt Me?
 A List of Heavy Metals and How they Affect you